nakatsuma/probability_and_statistics/README.md

 conda update conda
 ```

+This will update conda (package manager) in Anaconda.

-(Optional) Update all packages by typing
+(Optional) To update all packages, type

 ```IPython
 conda update -n base --all
 ```

-This will update conda (package manager) in Anaconda.
 Then type

 <!-- (Windows) -->
 ```IPython